Skip to main menu Skip to main content Skip to footer

 • You will need to have a friend or family member drive you home.

-• Many patients return to work, driving, and many day-to-day activities one day after surgery.
+• Many patients return to work, driving, and many other daily activities one day after surgery.

 • It is normal to experience minor discomfort and blurred vision in the hours after LASIK surgery, but these side effects are temporary and will subside.